SUI-Components/sui/packages/sui-ssr/README.md

 For development you will need start the server with env var `CRITICAL_CSS_HOST` to allow to the external service request your current page.

-If you have in your package.json the flag `criticalCSS = true` by in development you want to disable it.
+If you have in your package.json the flag `criticalCSS: true` but you want to disable it in development.
 You can use the env var `DISABLE_CRITICAL_CSS=true` when you start your server.

 ## Environment variables